 It is an offence to drive over a footway or highway verge without a proper vehicle crossing.

 We build vehicle access crossings at the request of residents or businesses, if certain criteria are met.
-There is a charge for this service and planning permission may be required.
+There are charges for this service and planning permission may be required.

-A simple residential vehicle access crossing will usually on average cost around £1,400.
-However, this figure is only a guide, as the cost for constructing each vehicle access crossing is dependant on individual circumstances.
+If permission is granted, a simple residential vehicle access crossing will usually on average cost around £1,850.
+However, this figure is only a guide, as the cost for constructing each vehicle access crossing is dependent on individual circumstances.
 The estimate provided will be based on the cost of the work required to construct the proposed crossing in the approved location.
-There is no fee for our initial assessment.

 - Development likely to serve or attract significant numbers of commercial vehicles should have good access to the routes specifically designated to carry this kind of traffic